Gate-induced decoupling of surface and bulk state properties in selectively-deposited Bi$_2$Te$_3$ nanoribbons: Electrical characterization of micro- and nanoribbon field effect devices

 Observed $\Phi_0$-periodic AB oscillations show that the surface charges interfere on the nanoribbon perimeter phase-coherently.
 In order to quantify the phase-coherence length of surface state charges on the nanoribbon perimeter we evaluate the temperature dependency of the AB-type oscillations at a fixed gate voltage of $V_{\text{g}}=-12\,$V. The magnetoconductance modulations $\delta G_{xx}$ in between $T=1.5\,$K base temperature up to $T=30\,$K are shown in Fig.~\ref{fig4} a).
 The AB oscillation amplitudes for two different peak positions (black square and red circle) are extracted and plotted as a function of the temperature $T$ in Fig.~\ref{fig4} b).
-From the decay of the AB oscillation amplitude the phase-coherence length can be estimated as $\delta G (T) \propto \text{exp}(-P/l_{\phi}(T))$ \cite{Washburn1986}.
-The $\delta G_{xx}(T)$ data has been fitted using $\delta G = \delta G_0 \text{exp}(-a T^{1/2})$, as $l_{\phi} \propto T^{-1/2}$ \cite{Lin2002}.
-The phase-coherence length at $T=1\,$K can be estimated to be $l_{\phi} = (360\pm 30)\,$nm.\\
+From the decay of the AB oscillation amplitude the phase-coherence length can be estimated following $\delta G (T) \propto \text{exp}(-P/l_{\phi}(T))$ \cite{Washburn1986}.
+The $\delta G_{xx}(T)$ data is well fitted using the exponential decrease shown in Fig.~\ref{fig4} b).
+Such an unusual temperature dependency of the AB oscillation amplitude has been shown in 3D TI nanowires before \cite{Dufouleur2013, Ziegler2018} and is due to a weak coupling of the ballistic surface charges to a fluctuating environment.
+From the fit we deduced a phase-coherence length of $l_{\phi} (T=1\,$K$) = 1.65\pm0.17\,\mu$m at 1\,K.